Charles E W Bean, Diaries, AWM38 3DRL 606/252/1 - 1918 - 1935 - Part 11

 with an equal number.

-During the farenoon, fighting between
+During the forenoon, fighting between

-Imperial treaps and the enemy was absewed
+Imperial troops and the enemy was observed

-in and arcund V.B., and many straggless
+in and around V.B., and many stragglers

 retired through our line, while about

-noon terman infantry and transport
+noon German infantry and transport

-could be seen entering the vielage in
+could be seen entering the village in

-numbers from the sautheast
+numbers from the south-east.

-whenever the enemy appeared within
+Whenever the enemy appeared within

 range we opened fire upon them.